Cosmic-Chatter/Constellation/apps/README.md

 A command-line setup window will launch, asking you a few basic questions.
 Once you use the keyboard to answer, Apps will launch and open a graphical interface in your default web browser.

 ### Local vs. remote `BETA`
-During the first-time setup, you will be asked if Constellation Apps will be displayed on a remote device or on the installation PC.
+During the first-time setup, you may be asked if Constellation Apps will be displayed on a remote device or on the installation PC.
 Choosing `local` will configure the app to run as a self-contained GUI.
 Choosing `remote` will launch the app in the terminal, as was standard prior to **_Constellation 3.2_**.

+**The self-contained, local way of running the app is currently supported only on Windows.**

 ## Deploying Constellation Apps
 When configuring the app for use in production (i.e., on the museum floor), it is strongly recommended to set it up in kiosk mode.
 This will lock users into the application and supress many pop-ups.